by Kailey Hagen | Updated July 17, 2021 - First published on March 30, 2020

 By submitting your email address, you consent to us sending you money tips along with products and services that we think might interest you.
 You can unsubscribe at any time.
 Please read our Privacy Statement and Terms & Conditions.

-Workers in Indiana must check the following boxes in order to get unemployment benefits:
+Kansas workers must meet the following requirements in order to receive unemployment benefits:

-The state uses a base period to determine whether your earnings qualify.
-This is the first four of the last five completed quarters before you applied for unemployment.
-That's October 2018 to September 2019 for those who apply in March 2020 and January to December 2019 for those who apply in April 2020.
+Kansas looks at your earnings during a base period -- the first four of the five most recently completed quarters.
+That's October 2018 to September 2019 for those who apply in March, and January to December 2019 for those who apply in April.

-You can claim unemployment benefits in Indiana for up to 26 weeks.
-Keep in mind that if you find new employment, you must stop claiming benefits, even if you haven't reached your maximum benefit amount yet.
-However, the CARES Act extends that period by 13 weeks, allowing you to collect unemployment benefits for up to 39 weeks.
+Kansas workers are currently able to claim unemployment benefits for up to 16 weeks, assuming they don't find other employment in the meantime.
+However, the CARES Act extends that period by 13 weeks, allowing you to collect unemployment benefits for up to 29 weeks.

 Many people are missing out on guaranteed returns as their money languishes in a big bank savings account earning next to no interest.
 The Ascent's picks of the best online savings accounts can earn you more than 8x the national average savings account rate.